-I have a good working collaboration with Namibia guys I met at the workshop in Maputo.
+I have a good working collaboration with Namibia, Swaziland and Lesotho guys I met at the workshop in Maputo.
 The collaboration is to do with market linkages.
 I have been linking the buyers to my Namibia counterparts who are interested in gemstone from that country.
-I also tried to network with the Zimbabwe guys but it never materialized and right now am linking up well with my Zambian friends from Lundazi and Lusaka about purchasing of development minerals by international buyers and there is good progress.
+I have also been in contact with the Swaziland, Lesotho and Botswana guys about buyers interested to procure development minerals in those countries.